terence410/ts-redis-orm/README.md

 # Limitation and Usage Remarks
 - Redis Cluster is not supported.
 While you can try to break down each Entity to use different Redis DB.
-- The DB has no schema.
-It will prompt for error if you accidentally modified the Entity structure.
-It's safe to add new column and apply new indexing, but take your own risk to modify value type.
 - High query performance can only be achieved with proper index on the column with single where clause.
 Multiple where clause is supported, but the performance is not guaranteed.
 - One redis connection is created for each Entity Type.
 - Multiple index query is achieved by table intersection, which will be slow in some cases.
 Please try to limit the possible outcome of each where clause to achieve the best performance.